- What are the deadlines to apply for your graduate programs?

 3. When should I hear about my admission status?
 How does the admission process work? ↑

-Once all required materials have been received in the Graduate School, the complete application is made visible in the online system to the HDFS Department.
-The application is reviewed by a committee of HDFS faculty and by the department’s Director of Graduate Studies.
+The Graduate Admissions Committee, faculty advisors, and the Graduate Program Director begin to review applications once they are complete and continue to review all applications submitted by the December deadline through the end of January.
+In January, a select group of applicants will be invited to Campus Interview Day, typically held in February.
+Admissions decisions are made after Campus Interview Day and are informed by applicants’ interviews and feedback from recruiting faculty.
 If the student is admitted, a preliminary advisor is assigned at that time.
-The student is then sent an email from the HDFS Department notifying him or her of the department’s recommendation to the Graduate School.
-If the student has been admitted, he or she should expect to receive an official emailed admission letter from the Graduate School within 2-3 business days of the departmental letter.
-The entire admissions process may take a couple of months from the time the complete application is submitted.
-Since an application does not begin to be reviewed until it is complete, students wishing to expedite the processing of their application should make sure to submit all required materials, including the professional statement, well in advance of the application deadline.
-The two items we are most commonly waiting on before we can begin reviewing an application are GRE scores and international transcript evaluations, so submit these as much in advance as possible.
+The student is then sent an email from the HDFS Department notifying them of the department’s recommendation for admission to the Graduate School.
+Students admitted by the department should expect to receive an official emailed admission letter from the Graduate School within 5 business days of the departmental letter.
+The entire admissions process takes several months from the time the complete application is submitted.
+Since an application does not begin to be reviewed until it is complete, students wishing to expedite the processing of their application should make sure to submit all required materials, including the professional statement and writing sample, well in advance of the application deadline.
+The two items the Graduate Admissions Committee is most commonly waiting on are recommendation letters and international transcript evaluations, so submit these as much in advance as possible.

-The Department attempts to provide support for all eligible M.S. thesis and Ph.D students.
-Typically, departmental financial support is limited to two years for Master’s only students, three years for Ph.D. only students, and five years for M.S./Ph.D. track students from the semester the student first enrolls in the program of study.
+The HDFS Department attempts to provide support for all eligible MS thesis, MS/PhD, and PhD students.
+Typically, departmental financial support is limited to two years for Master’s only students, three years for PhD only students, and five years for MS/PhD students from the semester the student first enrolls in the program of study.
 The support is intended to (a) assist you in meeting the expenses of graduate study without having to find employment outside of the University, and (b) provide assistance to faculty in meeting their research and teaching responsibilities.
 Most support comes from departmental Research Assistantships, but other sources of support are available.

-Departmental Assistantships.
+Departmental Research Assistantships.
 Initial offers of support are made to the best qualified applicants to the graduate program at the same time, or shortly after, an offer of admission is extended.
 If you are not offered support at the time of admission, you may be offered support later, as it becomes available.
-In addition to an assistantship, out-of-state students may be granted an out-of-state tuition waiver (or money in lieu of the waiver) which pays the out-of-state portion of tuition costs only.
-Tuition waivers are in limited supply.
-If you are NOT already a North Carolina resident, we urge you to seek residency as soon as possible so as to reduce the demand on the limited number of tuition waivers available.
-Please note that if you are granted an out of state tuition waiver ONLY, you will still be responsible for paying in-state tuition.
-The out of state tuition waiver covers the difference between in state and out of state tuition.
+In addition to an assistantship, tuition waivers are typically offered to cover in-state and out-of-state tuition expenses.
 Tuition waivers do not cover fees; therefore, students are still responsible for paying fees.
 If you are granted an assistantship or tuition waiver, you must fulfill all student immunization requirements before August 1st in order to be credited your financial aid.

 5. When do you offer courses?/Can I look up current course offerings? ↑

-Applicants are encouraged to visit UNCG’s online course search to see when HDFS classes have been offered in the past few semesters and in the upcoming semester.
+Applicants are encouraged to visit UNCG’s course search to see when HDFS classes have been offered in the past few semesters and in the upcoming semester.
 Class offerings do vary from semester to semester — we do not guarantee that the same classes will be offered every semester, or that classes will be offered at the same time every semester.
-However, the online course search helps to give a general idea of HDFS classes offered.
+A list of Tentative Graduate Course Offerings for several years can be found on our Graduate Forms and Manual webpage.
 Some faculty members also have course syllabi and other information on their courses on their faculty web pages.
-For questions about when a specific class will be offered, please contact Mark Fine (email@example.com) HDFS Department Chair.

 UNCG is currently authorized to offer online courses to students in all states except Iowa, Wisconsin, Montana, Wyoming and Minnesota.